Please enable JavaScript to view this site.

 Already running - GDB Server is already running on target. winIDEA just connects to GDB Server in this case.
 SSH and Simulator are in this disabled which is indicated in corresponding tabs.

 Start via SSH - GDB Server on target is started by winIDEA over SSH communication protocol.
-In this case you will need to specify Application Path and SSH Connection parameters, which are described later in this chapter.
+In this case you will need to specify Application Path and SSH Connection parameters.

 Start simulator executable - GDB Server on target starts with the simulator